Military Funeral Honors

 Military Honors allows a grateful nation to pay tribute to veterans who stood firm in defense of the United States of America in times of war and peace.
 Military Honors is a free entitlement for all honorably discharged veterans.

-Upon the family’s request, Public Law 106-65 requires that every eligible Veteran receive a military funeral honors ceremony, including folding and presenting the United States flag and the playing of Taps.
+Upon the family’s request, Public Law 106-65 requires that every eligible Veteran receive a military funeral honors ceremony, including folding and presenting the U.S. flag and the playing of Taps.
 The law defines a military funeral honors detail as consisting of two or more uniformed military persons, with at least one being a member of the Veteran’s parent service of the armed forces.

-basic military funeral honors: detail includes two servicemembers (one of whom must be a member of the deceased’s parent service of the armed forces) who plays Taps, folds the U.S. flag and presents the flag to the deceased next of kin.
+Detail includes two servicemembers (one of whom must be a member of the deceased’s parent service of the armed forces) who plays Taps, folds the U.S. flag and presents the flag to the deceased next of kin.

-Full military honors: are reserved for certain ranks, those killed by their injuries in combat, and Medal of Honor recipients.
+Reserved for certain ranks, those killed by their injuries in combat, and Medal of Honor recipients.
 Full military honors require 7-9 personnel to act as pallbearers, fire a rifle volley salute and perform the requisite Basic military honors duties.

 Eligibility